s-victor/TinyPedal/docs/customization.md

 ## Relative finish order
 **This widget displays estimated relative finish order between leader and local player with corresponding refilling estimate in a table view.**

+**Overview**

+This widget predicts relative final lap progress at the moment when session timer ended in time-type race, or leader crossed finish line in laps-type race, which can be used to determine whether extra laps are required to finish race.

+Simple example: in time-type race, at the moment when session timer ended, assume race leader's vehicle is in `Sector 1` (or 20% into lap), and local player is in `Sector 3` (or 80% into lap) which is ahead of leader in terms of relative `lap progress` (0% from start line to 100% at finish line).
+When local player finishes his current lap, the race does not end for him because leader is behind local player and has not yet crossed finish line.
+This means local player has to complete another lap in order to finish the race, and needs an extra lap of fuel.

+---

 The table consists of 5 fixed rows, 3 fixed columns, and 10 optional predication columns that can be customized.
 Example:

 | TIME |   0s  |  30s  |  40s  |  50s  |  60s  |  54s  |